openstack/keystone-specs/api/v3/identity-api-v3.rst

 - One Role can imply another via role_inference rules.
 - Enhance list role assignment to optionally provide names of entities.
 - The defaults for domain-specific configuration options can be retrieved.
+- Assignments can be specified as inherited, causing the assignment to be placed on any sub-projects.

 What's New in Version 3.5
 -------------------------